submariner-io/submariner-website/src/content/community/releases/_index.en.md

 ### Other changes

 * Enhanced the Flannel network discovery logic to improve performance and reliability.
+* Fixed an issue with Service Discovery that caused `ServiceImport` resources to be deleted on `submariner-lighthouse-agent` pod restart.

 ## v0.19.2 (January 13, 2025)